Certified Translation for Service of Process in Switzerland

 If Switzerland’s purpose in implementing a Central Authority system and specifying its service of process rules under the Hague is to account for differences in languages among the regions, should courts not also consider the differences in dialects within them?
 Support for such an argument would have to come from some evidence that the dialect used to translate the documents was so different from the dialect used by the recipient that he or she could not understand the content of the documents they were served.

-Get in touch with the legal translation service All Language Alliance, Inc. to obtain certified translation of service of process English-language documents to German, French, Italian; with other Swiss translation services needs; and to request deposition interpreters for on-site depositions and Zoom depositions involving witnesses who speak Swiss German; Swiss French; Italian; French; German.
+Get in touch with the legal translation service All Language Alliance, Inc. to obtain certified translation of service of process English-language documents to German, French, Italian, Simplified Chinese; with other foreign language translation services needs; and to request deposition interpreters for on-site depositions and Zoom depositions involving witnesses who speak Swiss German; Swiss French; Italian; French; German.

 #alllanguagealliance #certifiedtranslation #certifiedtranslationservices #legaltranslation #legaltranslationservices #SwissGermantranslation #SwissGermantranslator #SwissFrenchtranslation #SwissFrenchtranslator #Germantranslation #Germantranslator #Frenchtranslation #Frenchtranslator #Germantranslationservices #Frenchtranslationservices #HagueConvention #HagueServiceConvention #processofservicetranslation #Italiantranslation #Italiantranslator #Swisstranslation #Swisstranslationservices